-One of the best ways to overcome an opioid addiction is to attend an in-patient opioid rehab in Charlotte, NC.
+One of the best ways to overcome an opioid addiction is to attend an opioid rehab in Charlotte, NC.
 They provide a medically-assisted detox with medical professionals available 24/7.
 While patients learn how to overcome their physical addiction, they also learn how to deal with pain in the future.

 People dealing with opioid addiction face a challenge that people with other drug addictions don’t face.
 If you initially became addicted to opioids because of pain management, once you kick the addiction, the pain remains.
 A lot of people cannot tolerate their pain levels without some sort of medication.

 Are There Alternative Forms of Pain Management that Don’t Involve Opioids?

 Doctors and experts are learning that they need to find an alternative to opioids for pain management.
 With the number of addicts dying, there are going to be practical and legal restraints to prescribing opioids.
 Many states have already passed legislation limiting the prescribing of opioids for pain.
 Other states are going to follow suit soon.